Contents

 To view recent login failures:

-Navigate to Utilities → Diagnostics and select View Login Activity.
+Navigate to Utilities → Diagnostics and select View Login Activity to review recent failed sign-ins and lockout events.

 To see which user accounts are currently locked out, go to System → Accounts → System Users and review accounts with a locked status.